Adoration of the Magi (Leonardo): Related works

+Several preparatory drawings for the work by Leonardo survived in the Uffizi, the Louvre, Paris, the Wallraf-Richartz Museum, Cologne, and Fitzwilliam Museum in Cambridge.

 Owing to the painting's unfinished status in 1481, the commission was handed over to Filippino Lippi, who painted another Adoration of the Magi, completed in 1496, in substitution of the one commissioned to Leonardo.
 It is also housed in the Uffizi.